 Professor John Bew is Professor of History and Foreign Policy at the Department of War Studies at King’s College London, where he leads a major new project called the Grand Strategy Programme.
 His most recent book Citizen Clem: A Life of Attlee was published with OUP in 2016.
 In 2015, he was awarded the Philip Leverhulme Prize for Politics and International Studies, which ‘recognises the achievement of outstanding researchers whose work has already attracted international recognition and whose future career is exceptionally promising’.

-Dr Andrew Blick works on British constitutional history.
-As Director of History & Policy, he has a wealth of experience and contacts with external partners, including think-tanks, reform groups, and
+Dr Andrew Blick is Senior Lecturer in Politics and Contemporary History and Director of the Centre for British Politics and Government.
+Dr Blick specializes in British constitutional history.
+As Director of History & Policy, he has a wealth of experience and contacts with external partners, including think-tanks, reform groups, and government departments.
+His most recent book Stretching the Constitution: the Brexit shock in historic perspective was published by Hurst in 2019.

-Professor Arthur Burns is a historian of institutional religion in Modern Britain.
-He has a long-standing interest in the relations of Church and State, and has written widely on the modern history of the Anglican church, including the history of St Paul’s Cathedral from the early nineteenth century to the present in a prize-winning volume which he coedited.
+Professor Arthur Burns is a historian of institutional religion in Modern Britain and academic director of the Georgian Papers Programme.
+He has a long-standing interest in the relations of Church and State, and has written widely on the modern history of the Anglican church.
 With Professor John Wolffe he led a pioneering knowledge transfer project on the contemporary relevance of Victorian church history to the contemporary diocese of London’s parishes and churches, and is president of the Church of England Record Society.
 He is currently working on a history of the Christian Socialist tradition at Thaxted, Essex in the 20th century.

-Dr Ruth Craggs is a Lecturer in Cultural and Historical Geography.
+Dr Ruth Craggs is Senior Lecturer in Human Geography.
 Her research focuses on the intersections of decolonisation with geopolitics, culture, and the built environment.
 Specifically, projects have focused on popular engagements with the ‘modern’ Commonwealth in post-war Britain, post-colonial Commonwealth geopolitics, cultures of decolonisation, and the impact of decolonisation on post-war British urban planning.
 She is also interested in the contemporary legacies of modernist architecture.
 Her work has been funded by the AHRC, British Academy and Association of South East Asian Studies.
 She published Modern Futures with Dr Hannah Neate and Cultures of decolonisation with Dr Claire Wintle.

 Dr Ralph Desmarais is a Visiting Research Fellow.

 Professor David Edgerton works on modern Britain, ranging from military history to the history of science and technology.
 He is a Co-Director of the Sir Michael Howard Centre for the History of War.
-He is currently completing a new history of twentieth-century Britain for Penguin.
+He has recently completed a new Penguin History of Britain ‘The Rise and Fall of the British Nation: A Twentieth Century History’.
+He is currently working on a global history of production.

-Dr Jonathan Fennell is a Co-Director of the Sir Michael Howard Centre for the History of War and Co-Director of the Second World War Research Group.
-His next book, which will be published in 2018 by Cambridge University Press, bridges the gap between traditional military histories of the British, Australian, Canadian, Indian, New Zealand and South African armies in the Second World War and the mainstream political, social and economic histories of those countries.
-The research for this project has been funded by grants from the British Academy and the Australian Army History Unit.
+Dr Jonathan Fennell is Reader in Modern History based in the Defense Studies Department.
+He is Co-Director of the Sir Michael Howard Centre for the History of War and Co-Director of the Second World War Research Group.
+His most recent book Fighting the People’s War: The British and Commonwealth Armies and the Second World War was published Cambridge University Press in 2019.
+It bridges the gap between traditional military histories of the British, Australian, Canadian, Indian, New Zealand and South African armies in the Second World War and the mainstream political, social and economic histories of those countries.

-Dr Alana Harris joined the department in 2015, having spent six years in Oxford as the Darby Fellow in History at Lincoln College and before that as a British Academy Research Development Award post-doctoral researcher.
-She published Faith in the Family: A Lived Religious History of English Catholicism, 1945-82 with Manchester University Press in 2013.
+Dr Alana Harris is a senior lecturer in the History Department.
+Prior to coming to Kings she spent six years in Oxford as the Darby Fellow in History at Lincoln College and before that as a British Academy Research Development Award post-doctoral researcher.
+She published Faith in the Family: A Lived Religious History of English Catholicism, 1945-82 with Manchester University Press in 2013 and has recently edited a collection entitled The Schism of ’68: Catholicism, Contraception and Humanae Vitae in Europe, 1945-1975.
+Dr. Harris is the editorial chair for the new Oxford History of British and Irish Catholicism, 1914-2000.

 Dr Michael Humphries is a Visiting Research Fellow.